Non-Executive Director, Treasury appointed

-Kirstin previously worked as a senior policy official in the Treasury, heading the team responsible for coordinating public spending and managing many of the Treasury’s interventions in individual banks in the wake of the 2008 crisis.
-Kirstin’s earlier career was in European policy and she worked as a competition official in the European Commission and in policy advisor roles in the Cabinet Office and the Foreign Office.
+Kirstin previously worked as a Senior Policy official in the Treasury, heading the team responsible for coordinating public spending and managing many of the Treasury’s interventions in individual banks in the wake of the 2008 crisis.
+Kirstin’s earlier career was in European Policy and she worked as a Competition Official in the European Commission and in Policy Advisor roles in the Cabinet Office and the Foreign and Commonwealth Office.
 More recently, Kirstin was seconded to the Scottish Government, leading work on infrastructure investment.

 Kirstin is a member of the Chartered Institute of Management Accountants.
 She was awarded a CBE in 2011 for her work during the financial crisis.

 5th May 2016